mlichvar/chrony/contrib/bryan_christianson_1/README.txt

 1. chronylogrotate.sh
 This is a simple shell script that deletes old log files.
-Unfortunately because of the need to run chronyc, the standard MacOS X logrotation does not work with chrony logs.
+Unfortunately because of the need to run chronyc, the standard macOS logrotation does not work with chrony logs.

 This script runs on a daily basis under control of launchd and should be